woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 She says “yes” to all aspects of life without <u>reservation</u>.
 The mind gathers energy and strength by saying “no” to parts of Existence.
 This is liked and that is disliked.
 But the person of wisdom says “yes” to all of it.
 And nothing is excluded, not even the mind.

 For she knows that Existence is a vast mystery which cannot be penetrated.
 She knows that she knows nothing at all, and so she simply opens her heart.
 She trusts.
-She allows the RI'ver to carry her, she knows not where, she knows not why.
+She allows the river to carry her, she knows not where, she knows not why.
 But with that trusting heart she experiences the bliss of allowing herself to be a part of the flow.
 Just to exist in eachmoment is a <u>benediction</u>.

 He has no attachment to particular concepts or beliefs,and so he’s willing to let others have them.
 He’s willing to let others be “right.”
 After all, each concept is part of Existence too, it is perfect in its own way.
 And each person is a part of Existence, a part of God — so the <u>divine</u> is speaking through everyone.